 The soap substitute can be rubbed into the skin and showered or washed off in the bath.

-Although aqueous cream is often prescribed, it should not be used.
-There are better emollients available, as some people may have a reaction to aqueous cream used as an emollient.
-It also has a high water content, making it less effective than other products as a leave-on emollient.
+Although aqueous cream is often prescribed, there are better emollients available.
+Some people may have a reaction to aqueous cream used as an emollient, and it has a high water content, making it less effective than other products as a leave-on emollient.

-However, if your skin stings after using the emollient wash products and does not settle down after rinsing, speak to your GP or pharmacist about an alternative soap substitute.
+If your skin stings after using an emollient wash product and does not settle down after rinsing, speak to your GP or pharmacist about an alternative soap substitute.